opendocsg/slw-judgments-backfill/2006_SGCA_46/report.md

 **The decision below**

 8       The action was heard by Tan Lee Meng J (“the Judge”) who dismissed Otech’s claims.
-In his written judgment, which is reported as _Otech Pakistan Pvt Ltd v Clough Engineering Ltd_ [2006] 3 SLR 1 (“HC”), the Judge held that:
+In his written judgment, which is reported as _Otech Pakistan Pvt Ltd v Clough Engineering Ltd_ <span class="citation">[2006] 3 SLR 1</span> (“HC”), the Judge held that:

  (a) there was no evidence of an agreement between the parties on 1 November 1999 for Otech to be paid 20% of the net settlement sum received by Clough from OGDCL (HC at [26]);